STAFF SPECIALIST III

 Main Purpose of Job

-Identifies solutions to improve CNP agency integrity and performance outcomes; interprets new and current laws, regulations, and guidelines as related to CNPs; facilitates implementation of policies, procedures, program changes, and informs agencies and OSCNP staff; provides integrity technical assistance to independent and sponsoring agencies, consultants, and OSCNP staff; collaborates with cross-functional integrity workgroups and Section Chiefs to achieve desired deliverables; develops processes and tools for measuring and supporting performance of CNP agencies; analyzes provider data and historical trends to ensure compliance with all federal and State child nutrition policies and procedures to ensure performance and minimize fraud, waste, and abuse; plans and develops training materials and programs for current and potential CNP agencies and presents formal and informal training.
+Provides program evaluation and conducts data analysis to identify solutions that improve CNP agency integrity and performance outcomes; interprets new and current laws, regulations, and guidelines as related to CNPs; facilitates implementation of policies, procedures, and program changes to inform agencies and OSCNP staff; develops processes and tools for measuring and supporting performance of CNP agencies; recommends improvements to CNP agency performance; provides integrity technical assistance to independent and sponsoring agencies, consultants, and OSCNP staff; plans and develops training materials and programs for current and potential CNP agencies and presents formal and informal training; analyzes provider data, historical trends, etc. to ensure compliance with all federal and State child nutrition policies and procedures to ensure performance and minimize fraud, waste, and abuse.

-EDUCATION: A Master’s Degree or equivalent 36 credit hours of post-baccalaureate course work in Public or Food Service or Health- Administration, Public Health, Social Work (macro) or a related area.
+EDUCATION: A Master’s Degree or equivalent 36 credit hours of post-baccalaureate course work in Public Administration, Food Service Administration, Health Administration, Public Health, Social Work (macro) or a related area.

 NOTE: Two years of additional experience as defined above may be substituted for the Master’s Degree.